Nera26/pokerhub/docs/handbook/tournament-handbook.md

 - Bounty events return half of the buy‑in as knock‑out rewards.
 - Guarantees short on entries are made whole by the house.

+## Operational Controls

+- Tournament endpoints are protected by a configurable rate limit guard.
+- Table balancing skips players moved within the last few hands to reduce churn.
+- Blind levels may be hot patched during play with director approval.

+## ICM Payouts

+ICM calculations round expectations so the total error is less than one chip.

 ## Examples

 ### 10‑Player Freezeout